 While the second wave of COVID-19 coursed through the country, Kartik, a teagarden worker in Jorhat, Assam, lost a battle against cancer.
 His 3 children, Pushpa (18), Sona (14) and Kamal (10) rallied around their mother, Junita, in support, only to lose her to COVID-19 soon after.
 The children had no one but an elderly grandmother, Namita Devi to turn to.
 Pleas to relatives to step up and help the children fell on deaf ears, even when Sona tested positive for the coronavirus.
 With the father's meagre savings spent on his medical treatment, the children were left without care and financial means.
 Pushpa's dreams of studying medicine crashed brutally as she tried to tutor other children to support her siblings.

-Considering the risk these children were at, Save the Children and the District Child Protection Unit (DCPU) reached out to the local stakeholders to ensure their protection through a community-based mechanism.
+Considering the risk these their protection through a community-based mechanism.
 Child Welfare Committee (CWC) members made sure that the children's needs were met while Save the Children continued to offer psychosocial support.

-Save the Children works to empower children and communities in the tea plantations of Assam, addressing abuse and exploitation of children through enhanced awareness among boys and girls and strengthened community engagement.
+Save the Children works to empower children and communities in the tea plantations of Assam, addressing abuse and local stakeholders to ensure exploitation of children through enhanced awareness among boys and girls and strengthened community engagement.
 The organisation engages and sensitises tea-producing companies and owners of large plantations, Farmer Producer Organisations (FPOs) and Unions and Associations to protect child rights, while working with local administration bodies to put effective child protection mechanisms in place.